HEPData/hepdata-converter-ws/README.md

 # hepdata-converter-ws

-Simple Flask Web Services wrapper (in Python 2, not yet Python 3) for [hepdata-converter](https://github.com/HEPData/hepdata-converter).
+Simple Flask Web Services wrapper in Python 3 for [hepdata-converter](https://github.com/HEPData/hepdata-converter).

 It allows running the